Mbed-TLS/TF-PSA-Crypto/docs/driver-only-builds.md

 removing builtin support (i.e. `MBEDTLS_DHM_C`).

 Note that the PSA API only supports FFDH with RFC 7919 groups, whereas the Mbed TLS legacy API supports custom groups.
-As a consequence, the TLS layer of Mbed TLS only supports DHE cipher suites if built-in FFDH (`MBEDTLS_DHM_C`) is present.
+As a consequence, the TLS 1.2 in Mbed TLS only supports DHE cipher suites if built-in FFDH (`MBEDTLS_DHM_C`) is present.

 RSA